simonmichael/hledger/hledger/hledger.m4.md

       ```csv
       "",  ""
       "0", "0"
-      "1", "1"
+      "1", "none"
       ```

-     If you have CSV like this, use [conditional rules](#if-block) instead of `amountN-in`/`amountN-out`.
+     If you have CSV like this, use [conditional rules](#if-block) instead.
-     For example, if you want hledger to use the value containing non-zero digits:
+     For example, if you want hledger to choose the value containing non-zero digits:

       ```rules
       fields date, description, in, out